-Before setting the power supply to C.V. mode, ensure:

-- The output is off. - The load is connected.

-The display will show the function (F-01) on the voltage display and the setting for the function in the current display.
+Background Before setting the power supply to C.V. mode, ensure:The output is off.The load is connected.
+Steps Press the Function key.
+The Function Function key will light up.
+The display will show the function (F-01) on the voltage display and the setting for the function in the current display. number setting